maintenance

 • Cycle didn’t complete fully

-• Need to exit cleaning mode properly
+• Didn’t exit cleaning mode properly

-1. Run the cycle again from start
+1. Run the whole cycle again from the beginning

-2. Power cycle the machine (off 30 seconds, then on)
+2. Power cycle (off 30 seconds, back on)

-3. Ensure all rinse cycles completed
+3. Make sure you finished all the rinse cycles

 Problem: Tablet Didn’t Dissolve

-• Tablet too old or wet
+• Old or wet tablet

-• Wrong basket size used
+• Wrong basket size

-• Insufficient water flow
+• Water flow issue

 1. Use fresh, dry tablets

-2. Confirm you’re using 1-cup basket
+2. Confirm you’re using the 1-cup basket

 3. Check water tank is full

-4. Run additional cycle with new tablet
+4. Run another cycle with a new tablet

 Problem: Soapy Taste in Espresso

-• Insufficient rinse cycles
+• Not enough rinse cycles

-• Tablet residue remaining
+• Tablet residue stuck somewhere

 1. Run 3-4 more rinse cycles

-2. Pull and discard several shots
+2. Pull and dump several shots

 Problem: Poor Flow After Cleaning